Cluster’s technical information is available here.

 To balance the HPC cluster load, HPC Centre holds the right to change the amount of HPC cluster resources (like processor cores) available to a single user or the number of simultaneous jobs.

-Maximum time spent on one job is 96 hours, after this period the job is automatically cancelled.
+Maximum execution time of one job (simulaton) is 2 weeks, after this period the job is automatically cancelled.
 If more time is needed for a job, the user can make a separate agreement with HPC Centre.

 A user is assigned a folder /home/ for storing files and interim results.
-The maximum storage capacity is up to 1 TB, which may be increased pursuant to a separate agreement with HPC Centre.
+The maximum storage capacity per user is up to 2 TB, which may be increased pursuant to a separate agreement with HPC Centre.

-If a job is executed on CPU, up to 5 GB RAM may be used per core.
+If a job is executed on CPU, up to 6 GB RAM may be used per core (10 GB RAM on partition “vasara”).
 If more memory is to be used, more cores must be reserved accordingly.